igutekunst/ooc/README.rst

 Running Example
 +++++++++++++++
-If you only want to run the example, run the following commands
+If you only want to run the example, run the following commands:

 .. code-block:: bash